 I have positioned my intro slides at the end of the presentation so that they do not affect the slide numbering.
 We will set them to play first despite their position in the slide deck.

-Set Timings for the Loop
+Set Timings for the Looping Introduction

 Now that we have the slides, we need to set them to change automatically dependent upon timings.
 For this we need slide transitions.